 2. Rider Switch is your best friend if you have young kids who don’t measure up to certain attraction height restrictions.
-One person in your group will stay back with the small kid(s) while the riders collect a special pass at the beginning of the attraction, wait in line as usual, and then get a Rider Switch ticket before boarding the attraction.
-Then, whoever stayed back with the smaller kids go to the front of the line with up to two ride partners.
-Rider switch passes can be combined with Fastpass tickets, and Rider Switch passes don’t have a specific return time offering ultimate flexibility.
+One person in your group will stay back with the small kid(s) while the riders have their ticket scanned at the beginning of the attraction, wait in line as usual, and then ride the attraction.
+Then, whoever stayed back with the smaller kids go to the front of the line with up to two ride partners with the original scanned ticket.
+Rider switch can be combined with Fastpass tickets for ultimate flexibility.

 3. Single Rider is another lesser known option to reduce wait times, and it works especially well with adults or families with older kids.
 Select attractions have a single rider line option where your party can wait in a MUCH shorter line together and then take the next available seat on the attraction.
 It works especially well with Radiator Springs Racers and goes really quickly in the morning.